Using VLM Reasoning to Constrain Task and Motion Planning: Experiments

-The Block domain features a $3\times3$ grid of tiles on which blocks are placed upright.
-In each problem instance, number of blocks and their initial configuration may vary, but the goal is always to place the single red block on the middle tile.
-When picking and placing blocks, the robot may only approach from a single direction; its end effector must be facing away from its base and towards the target block, as shown in \cref{fig:domains}.
+The Blocks domain features a $3\times3$ grid of tiles on which blocks are placed upright.
+In each problem instance, the number of blocks and their initial configuration may vary, but the goal is always to place the single red block on the middle tile.
+When picking and placing blocks, the robot may only approach and grasp from a single direction; its end effector must be facing away from its base and towards the target block, as shown in \cref{fig:domains}.
+This information is given to the VRM as part of the grasp specification.

 Because the robot's approach vector is restricted, any block obstructing the target along the direction of approach will result in a collision.
 Therefore, constraints must be generated to disallow pick and place actions if an approach corridor is not clear; this constraint is not encoded within the domain and can only be recovered by reasoning or refinement failure.